unovue/shadcn-vue/apps/www/src/content/docs/charts/guide.md

 If you want to customize the `Tooltip` for the chart, you can pass `customTooltip` prop with a custom Vue component.
 The custom component would receive `title` and `data` props, check out [ChartTooltip.vue component](https://github.com/radix-vue/shadcn-vue/tree/dev/apps/www/src/lib/registry/default/ui/chart/ChartTooltip.vue) for example.

-The expecting prop definition would be
+The expected prop definition would be:

 ```ts
 defineProps<{